Jiaoyang-Li/PBS/README.md

 A suboptimal solver for Multi-Agent Path Finding

 Priority-Based Search (PBS) is an efficient suboptimal algorithm for solving Multi-Agent Path Finding (MAPF).
-More details can be found in the paper at AAAI 2021 [1].
+More details can be found in our paper at AAAI 2021 [1].

-This implementation is not the original code for producing the results in the paper.
+(This implementation is not the original code for producing the results in the paper.)
-It contains only the PBS algorithm.
-The SIPP option for the low-level search of PBS is still under development.

 The code requires the external library BOOST (https://www.boost.org/).
 After you installed BOOST and downloaded the source code, go into the directory of the source code and compile it with CMake:
 ```
 cmake .
 make